Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the price is 10 or less, Tallis will try to convince Drestor to increase it by 5 GP, whispering something in his ear.
 He'll need to succeed a DC 12 Charisma (Persuasion) check for Drestor to agree.

 At this point, the dwarves will return for the third barrel and Drestor will follow them outside, wishing everyone well.
+After he leaves, Tallis will say he has to warn the PC about Drestor.
+He will explain that

 # Appendix A